Mount next? Ranking everybody to play for Liverpool & Chelsea in PL

 Throughout the 2000s their rivalry was one of the most entertaining in English football.
 These two sides very rarely disappointed when they came up against each other.

-With that in mind, we’ve picked out the 13 players that have played for Liverpool and Chelsea in the Premier League era and ranked them from worst to best.
+With that in mind, and the increasing rumours that Mason Mount will swap Stamford Bridge for Anfield in the summer, we’ve picked out the 13 players that have played for Liverpool and Chelsea in the Premier League era and ranked them from worst to best.

 13. Dominic Solanke